vgribov/cv/generic.md

 I started writing my first C programs in the 8th school's grade.
 Now I'm a C language native speaker, knowing both POSIX and latest C99 standards and GNU extensions.
 I wrote programs mostly for reliable embedded systems, starting from small AVR OS-less applications ending with complex Linux-based open-source projects such as OpenSwitch.

 In parallel with C, I've been constantly working with C++.
 Mainly for creating user-friendly GUI based workstation applications.
 Tired from MFC during my work in SKBIS I decided to try Qt.
-Now it's my favourite GUI framework.
+Now it's my favorite GUI framework.
 In 2014 I got carried away with C++11.
 I've written a DHCPv6 server on pure C++11 using only STL.
-Now I am working on a
-Qt-based HMI for Daimler which is written in QML and C++14.
+Now I am working on a huge Qt-based HMI project with Daimler which is written in C++14.

 ## Solid understanding of Linux for embedded systems ##